 If you have the opportunity to work as an expatriate for your company, then you’re likely to enjoy a very comfortable salary, as well as local accommodation.

-If you’re going for both personal and professional experience, you may be able to find a better-paid position in the same country, but be sure to check the cost of living before diving headlong into your project.
-Don’t forget to factor in the cost of rent and accommodation, which in some countries are higher than in France.
+If you’re going for both personal and professional experience, you may be able to find a better-paid position in the same country, but be sure to check the cost of living in that country before diving headlong into your project.
+Remember to take into account the cost of rent and housing, which in some countries are higher than in France.

 Open up to new cultures

-Starting with the language, history, customs, food and mores of the chosen country.
-It’s an opportunity to open new eyes on the world, to apprehend situations differently.
-You’re likely to have new experiences that will open up new horizons and change your approach to certain situations.
+Starting with the language, history, customs, food and mores of your chosen country.
+It’s a chance to see the world through new eyes, and approach situations differently.
+You’re bound to have new experiences that will open up new horizons and change your approach to certain situations.

 People won’t necessarily think the way you do.
-Being open-minded will help you to better understand and adapt to this whole new culture.
+Being open-minded will help you understand this new culture and adapt better.

 Towards a better quality of life

-If you feel that your life is moving at 100 km/hour, that you’re not enjoying anything, that you’re not fulfilled in your current life: individualism, lack of exchange and sharing: it’s all weighing on you.
-The hectic pace of big-city life no longer suits you.
-Perhaps you simply need to move to another region, but it may also be abroad that you find your happiness.
-Expatriation can give you a new taste for small pleasures.
-If you don’t want to idealize the country of your dreams, perhaps it’s a better fit for you.
+If you feel that your life is moving at 100 km/hour, that you’re not enjoying anything, that you’re not fulfilled in your current life: the individualism, the lack of exchange and sharing: it’s all weighing on you.
+The hectic city life no longer suits you.
+Perhaps you simply need to move to another region, but it could also be abroad that you find your happiness, and expatriation can restore your taste for small pleasures.
+If you don’t want to idealize your dream country, it may be more to your liking.

 A change of scenery and climate